-The USC Viterbi School of Engineering is among the top engineering schools in the world.
-More than a third of its 174 tenured/tenure-track faculty members are fellows in their respective professional societies and 35 affiliated faculty have been elected to the National Academy of Engineering.
+The Astani Department (cee.usc.edu) has 23 tenured/tenure track faculty members, including four chaired professorships, seven current or former Young Investigator and Early Career awardees, and many fellows of professional organizations.
+In November 2007, the Department was the beneficiary of a $17 million pledge from Sonny Astani, the largest ever bestowed on a department of civil and environmental engineering.
+The USC Viterbi School of Engineering (http://viterbi.usc.edu) is among the top engineering schools in the world.
+More than a third of its 180 tenured/tenure-track faculty members are fellows in their respective professional societies and 35 affiliated faculty have been elected to the National Academy of Engineering.
 The School is home to over 45 research centers and institutes, including the Information Sciences Institute (ISI), two National Science Foundation Engineering Research Centers, the Department of Homeland Security CREATE Center, and an Energy Frontiers Research Center (EFRC) supported by the Department of Energy.

 USC is an equal-opportunity educator and employer, proudly pluralistic and firmly committed to providing equal opportunity for outstanding persons of every race, gender, creed and background.
 The University particularly encourages members of underrepresented groups, veterans and individuals with disabilities to apply.